18 Reasons to Drive to Lake Havasu City

 Indulge in your love of the great outdoors

 Nobody sits still for too long in LHC.
 Off-roading is a way of life, whether on a dirt bike or behind the wheel of an ATV/UTV.
 The city is basically carved into the foothills of the Mohave Mountains with plenty of rolling desert terrain to explore, including the Arizona Peace Trail (an off-road loop between Kingman and Yuma).
 Dry camping is hard to ignore with RVs pulling up in barren areas off the main highway—often in unofficial but organized mini-communities.
 The law says you're allowed to stay in the same spot for 14 days before moving elsewhere.
 Others prefer to set up a tent on the beach.
 Pretty much anything you want to do on the water is possible—boating, swimming, parasailing, bass fishing, and more.
-Personal watercraft (water scooters commonly referred to by brand names like Jet Ski, Sea-Doo, WaveRunner, etc) are a big part of the local culture.
-An early version of the technology was actually invented in Lake Havasu City.
+So be prepared to get wet.

 Enjoy the serenity of the Bridgewater Channel

 The Bridgewater Channel is more-or-less the central hub of Lake Havasu City, surrounded by hotels, bars, and restaurants.
 Dredged after the construction of London Bridge, it flows for about 2.5 miles from Lake Havasu to Thompson Bay, which leads back to the Colorado River.
-The channel is a no-wake zone, making it a popular spot for boating, kayaking, and paddleboarding.
-The water is framed by parks and sidewalks, as well as the English Village, a small promenade where you can shop for souvenirs, book tours, and grab some food and drink at hangouts like Blue Chair or Burgers By The Bridge.
+The channel is a no-wake zone, making it a popular spot for boating, kayaking, and paddleboarding—or having a cocktail with Cruisin' Tikis floating tiki bars.
+The water is framed by parks and sidewalks, as well as the English Village, a small promenade where you can shop for souvenirs, book tours, and grab some food and drink at hangouts like Burgers By The Bridge or The Chair.
+The owners of the latter are getting ready to open Big Fin's Tasty Waves, a beach-themed quick-service counter with more than a dozen different mac n' cheese bowls (like BBQ pulled pork or buffalo chicken).
 A vintage red phone booth (with no actual telephone inside, of course) and a royal carriage replica in the London Bridge Resort lobby are a couple of British-themed photo spots to help keep your Instagram feed interesting.

 Spend the day on the water